-The group is delighted to have been selected as one of two ensembles for the prestigious Emerging European Ensembles Scheme 2019, which provides young groups with residencies, training and performance opportunities, across Europe.
-Recent winners of the London International Exhibition of Early Music’s inaugural Early Music Young Ensemble Competition 2018, Palisander also competed in the final round of the prestigious Royal Over-Seas League Mixed Ensembles’ Competition 2019.
-In 2016, Palisander was selected for the St John's Smith Square Young Artists' Scheme.
+Palisander is delighted to have been selected for the prestigious Emerging European Ensembles’ Scheme 2019, 2020 and 2021, providing the group with residencies, training and performance opportunities, across Europe.
+Winners of the 2018 London International Exhibition of Early Music’s inaugural chamber music competition, Palisander competed as finalists in the prestigious Royal Over-Seas League Mixed Ensembles’ Competition 2019 and was awarded a Golden Medal in the Manhattan International Music Competition 2019.
+In 2016, Palisander was selected for St John's Smith Square’s Young Artists' Scheme.
 Director, Richard Heason, said “Palisander is one of the most engaging and characterful groups of young performers I have ever had the pleasure of working with.
 As soon as they start to play, the audience is drawn in and engrossed in the astonishing interaction and dialogue Palisander display”.
-In 2015, the quartet was selected for the Brighton Early Music Festival’s ‘Early Music Live!’ scheme; ‘the leading training and apprenticeship scheme for young early music ensembles’.
+In 2015, the quartet was selected for Brighton Early Music Festival’s ‘Early Music Live!’ scheme; ‘the leading training and apprenticeship scheme for young early music ensembles’.

 Palisander’s debut album, Beware the Spider! was self-released in 2017 and received a 4 star review from BBC Music Magazine, as well as being voted First Place in the Magazine’s First Listen Podcast.
 Robert Huggil said ‘This charming disc not only shows off the ensemble's skills admirably, but provides a programme which intrigues’.
-Classic FM featured a live performance film of one of the pieces on the album, which has received over 4.6 million views so far!
+Classic FM featured a live performance film of one of the pieces on the album, which has received over 4.6 million views!